iotaledger/inx-indexer/documentation/docs/welcome.md

 ## API

-The indexer exposes a custom set of REST APIs that can be used by wallets and applications to find UTXO in the ledger with a given query.<br />
+The indexer exposes a custom set of REST APIs that can be used by wallets and applications to find UTXO in the ledger with a given query.

-You can find more information about the API [here](api_reference.md).
+You can find more information about the API in the [API reference section](api_reference.md).

 ## Source Code